sjdeboer/datatable-bundle/README.md

 DataTableBundle
 ===============

-DataTableBundle is a Symfony Bundle that let's you combine [Symfony Framework](https://symfony.com/) and [Doctrine](http://www.doctrine-project.org/) with [DataTables plug-in for jQuery](https://github.com/DataTables/DataTables).
+DataTableBundle is a Symfony Bundle that lets you combine [Symfony Framework](https://symsfony.com/) and [Doctrine](http://www.doctrine-project.org/) with [DataTables plug-in for jQuery](https://github.com/DataTables/DataTables).

 Installation
 ------------